Mathlete-101/mp2/README.md

 i'm going to try to list all of the packages that need to be installed via apt in apt-packages.txt. you will have to install ros2 humble following the instructions at this link [ROS Humble Installation on Ubuntu](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)

+# moonpie-osamu
+install librealsense ros according the instructions on the github repo

 # installation and running
 Every time you start a terminal, you need to activate ros with the following command: `source /opt/ros/humble/setup.bash` To automate this, add that line to the end of your `~\.bashrc`.